 Thoughts On Sum Swamp

-The board itself opens out sideways so you need to sit in a line in front of it rather than around the board as you normally would.
+The board itself opens out sideways.
+This means you need to sit in a line in front of it rather than around the board as you normally would.
 This is a great idea if there are just 2 of you but if there are 3 or 4 players, it gets a bit squashed and awkward.

-With the additional special spaces on the board, the game is kept engaging and there is an opportunity for each player to change to being the leader throughout each game.
+With the additional special spaces on the board, the game is kept engaging and there is an opportunity for each player to change to be the leader throughout each game.

 Overall both the boys enjoyed the game and I loved the fact that it was really getting their brains ticking.